5 Ways Health Insurance Will Keep You From Going Bankrupt

 Health insurance may be the last thing on your mind, especially during the time when you don’t need it.
 Not to mention you’re likely subscribed to PhilHealth.
 But let’s face it, while PhilHealth is extremely helpful when you’re hospitalized or if you undergo surgery, other occasions, such as when you go to the doctor for a check up, when you buy medicine or undergo common laboratory tests, these are mostly excluded in the coverage.
 And at most, PhilHealth only covers roughly 30% of your entire hospital bill and at present costs, that other 70% will likely still put you under.

 You don’t need drastic measures to afford coverage, especially if you’re strapped for cash.
-A number of health insurance products, for example, Paramount Direct’s Health Care Cash Plan comes for as little as P200 a month!
-Skipping two sticks of cigarettes a day, or 1 Starbucks latte for an entire month can already pay for your health insurance — and help you avoid going into deep debt.
+Look at it this way – skipping two sticks of cigarettes a day, or 1 Starbucks latte for an entire month can already pay for your health insurance — and help you avoid going into deep debt.

 Contractual employees, or freelancers usually don’t have the medical benefits often enjoyed by full-time employees.
 This means that you have to file for government services such as PhilHealth, SSS and PagIBIG on your own.
 And most of the time, you neglect enrolling for additional health insurance.